Ahmed Belhoul Al Falasi: The UAE consolidates the concept of sustainable learning in order to achieve development goals

 His Excellency pointed out that the partnership between the public and private sectors represents an effective tool to support the agenda of reshaping skills in the country, through the establishment of many agreements and successful partnerships between the public and private sectors, within the framework of an advanced governance model that defines roles and responsibilities, and stimulates cooperation of all parties.
 To develop solutions in order to overcome financing challenges and direct efforts to take advantage of the available data.

-His Excellency stressed that the successful aspects of cooperation in the United Arab Emirates between the public and private sectors contributed to addressing potential challenges, in a proactive manner, by exploring three main elements that include challenges before and after signing the partnership between the public and private sectors, and the current solutions to these early challenges, in addition to to the lessons learned from them.
+His Excellency stressed that the successful aspects of cooperation in the United Arab Emirates between the public and private sectors contributed to addressing potential challenges, in a proactive manner, by exploring three main elements that include challenges before and after signing the partnership between the public and private sectors, and the current solutions to these early challenges, in addition to Lessons learned from them.

 Improving the quality of education